MobileTeleSystems/RecTools/CONTRIBUTING.rst

 Pull Request Process
 --------------------

-1. Update the README.md with details of changes to the interface, including new environment variables, proper file locations, and container parameters.
+#.
+Fork RecTools `main repository <https://github.com/MobileTeleSystems/RecTools>`_
+   on GitHub.
+See `this guide <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ if you have questions.
+#.
+Clone your fork from GitHub to your local disk.
+#.
+Create a virtual environment and install dependencies including all
+   extras and development dependencies.

+   #.
+Make sure you have ``python3`` and ``poetry==1.4.0`` installed
+   #.
+Deactivate any active virtual environments.
+Deactivate conda ``base``
+      environment if applicable
+   #.
+Run ``make install`` command which will create a virtual env and
+      install everything that is needed with poetry.
+See `poetry usage details <https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock>`_

+#.
+Implement your changes.
+Check the following after you are done:

+   #.
+Docstrings.
+Please ensure that all new public classes and methods
+      have docstrings.
+We use numpy style.
+Also check that examples are provided
+   #.
+Code styling.
+Autoformat with ``make format``
+   #.
+Linters.
+Run checks with ``make lint``
+   #.
+Tests.
+Make sure you've covered new features with tests.
+Check
+      code correctness with ``make test``
+   #.
+Coverage.
+Check with ``make coverage``
+   #.
+Changelog.
+Please describe you changes in `CHANGELOG.MD <https://github.com/MobileTeleSystems/RecTools/blob/main/CHANGELOG.md>`_

+#.
+Create a pull request from your fork.
+See `instructions <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_

-2. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
-We expect to have a minimum of one approval from someone else on the core team.
+You may merge the Pull Request in once you have the approval of one of the core developers, or if you do not have permission to do that, you may request the a reviewer to merge it for you.

 Review Process
 --------------